douglasgreen/outlines/computing/operating_systems/linux.md

 2.  **Collaboration**: Open source projects often involve a diverse range of contributors, including individual volunteers, corporations, and non-profit organizations.
 Everyone is welcome to contribute, creating a diverse and rich development environment.

 3.  **Meritocracy and Community Governance**: Decisions within open source projects are often based on merit -- the best ideas and most effective solutions prevail.
-Many projects are governed by communities or foundations that ensure the project remains true to its principles and responsive to its users\' needs.
+Many projects are governed by communities or foundations that ensure the project remains true to its principles and responsive to its users' needs.

-4.  **Forking and Redistribution**: Open source licenses typically allow users to \"fork\" the codebase to create new, derivative works.
+4.  **Forking and Redistribution**: Open source licenses typically allow users to "fork" the codebase to create new, derivative works.
 This freedom encourages innovation and adaptation of software for different needs.

 5.  **Free Usage and Distribution**: Open source software is generally available for free, though this is not a requirement.
 The emphasis is on the freedom to use, study, modify, and distribute the software.